bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 **Rijndael:** 01:03:43

 There's probably also a middle thing in there too.
-There's been a lot of discussion about things like e-cashments, like Cashew or Fetimint and this would also be an upgrade for their setup.
+There's been a lot of discussion about things like e-cashments, like Cashu or Fedimint and this would also be an upgrade for their setup.
 Because what those systems are is they're basically just smaller custodians, right?
-And so if you want to uncle Jim funds for your family, your friends, your community, your school, whatever, and give them a very private lightning wallet via Chami and eCash, it would be great if you could upgrade your security setup without dramatically increasing operational complexity.
+And so if you want to uncle Jim funds for your family, your friends, your community, your school, whatever, and give them a very private lightning wallet via Chaumain eCash, it would be great if you could upgrade your security setup without dramatically increasing operational complexity.

 **NVK:** 01:04:20

 So, you get the DLCs, right?
-So we can finally have some interesting dynamic stable coins or any other kinds of dynamic contracts really being represented in the actual chain Or protected by the chain.
+So we can finally have some interesting dynamic stable coins or any other kinds of dynamic contracts really being represented in the actual chain or protected by the chain.
 And we get some simplicity.
-I mean, like, you know, OP_Vault is a very small patch.
+I mean, like, you know, `OP_Vault` is a very small patch.
 It's a small, I mean, compared to other things that do covenants, this is my new school.
 I think, at least I have not bumped into very reasonable, very strong opposition from anybody who understands this stuff.
 So I don't know, it feels like a very sane next feature for when everybody is in the mood of getting next feature.